-- 1. A completed Transfer Application from Within GW - Form: https://registrar.gwu.edu/sites/registrar.gwu.edu/files/downloads/internal\transfer.pdf - 2.
-250 word responses (each) to the following questions: - 1.
-What public health issues concerns you most and why? - 2.
-What role will the public health major play in your goals to become a lifelong learner? - 3.
-Your resume - 4.
-Your transcript (you may include either an official or unofficial transcript, as long as GPA is included)
+- 1. 250 word responses (each) to the following questions: - 1.
+What public health issues concern you most and why? - 2.
+What role will the public health major play in your goals to become a lifelong learner? - 2.
+Your resume - 3.
+Your unofficial transcript from BanWeb.
+(Admissions will verify with an official copy.)

-The application deadline is October 12th in the fall semester and March 1st in the spring semester.
+The application deadline is October 1st in the fall semester and March 1st in the spring semester.
 If the date falls on a holiday or weekend, submissions are accepted the next business day.
 Incomplete or late applications will not be considered.

 Admission to the program is made on a selective and space-available basis.
+No students are guaranteed admission to the program.
 The admissions committee considers applications holistically, considering applicants' academic strengths, commitment to public health, leadership qualities, and other attributes.

 No student is considered to have declared a public health major until this process is completed and the student has received and returned their signed copy of the acceptance letter from the GWSPH Office of Recruitment and Admissions.
-Thereafter students receive guidance from the Program Advisor.
-Students are strongly encouraged to receive academic guidance from the Program Advisor in order to register for all subsequent semesters.
+Thereafter, students will transition from their first school's academic advisor(s) to the Program Advisor.
+Students must receive academic guidance from the Program Advisor in order to register for all subsequent semesters.